 There are advantages and disadvantages to using nonrenewable energy resources.
 Nonrenewable resources provide much of the energy that humans need to power transportation, warm homes, and produce electricity relatively cheaply.
 But the methods of obtaining and using these resources can have negative effects on the environment.

-Active Reading 13 Identify As you read,
+Active Reading

-their surroundings.
+13 Identify As you read, underline the effects that nuclear power plants have on their surroundings.

 The Pros and Cons of Nuclear Fuel